alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 ## Achievements and Contributions

 The proposed model achieved a perfect accuracy of 0.99 across binary, categorical, and multiclass classification tasks, outperforming previous state-of-the-art methods.
-This code was developed for a paper accepted at the 2024 IEEE Conference on Intelligent Systems (ICIS).

 ## Code Developer